|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 My sister, Georgette and Miss Allen were taken off in one of the last boats with the fourth officer in charge, following his being commanded by Captain Smith to take charge of the boat ...
 She told me that Mr. Ismay and Mr. Astor were helping the passengers to get into the lifeboats until the last boat, and when no more women and children were around Mr. Ismay got into the [back?] of one ...
 There was no disorder during the whole thing."

 The ladies were placed in Boat 2, 4th Officer Boxhall's boat.
 How then could she see Ismay being loaded into Boat C, on the other side of the ship?
+A possibility is that she looked through the bridge, to the other side of the ship.
 Of note is the "no disorder" claim made in the letter.
 Boat 2 may have left with little or no disorder; the same is debatable for Boat C.

 There are a few other accounts to recite: